Author: Ron Graham

 Notice the spiritual principle here.
 We do not choose to do what we like, merely on the grounds that it is lawful, but rather we choose to do only what is profitable, beneficial, and edifying to everyone (Romans 14:19).

-This principle is but a bullant's whisker from the familiar golden rule, "Love your neighbour as yourself" (Matthew 22:39), "As you want others to do for you, do so for them" (Matthew 7:12), "Do not look out merely for your own interests, but look out also for the interests of others" (Philippians 2:4).
+Here's another way to say it: "As you want others to do for you, do so for them" (Matthew 7:12).
+And again, "Do not look out merely for your own interests, but look out also for the interests of others" (Philippians 2:4).

 The great principle we have considered in this lesson leads to growth and fruitfulness.
 It orders our lives in many ways.
 One application of this principle is total abstinence from alcohol.
 The abstinence in itself has no spiritual value, but the principle leading to it is of great value indeed, and those who live by it show spiritual maturity.